Kong/docs.konghq.com/app/docs/0.8.x/configuration.md

   **`ttl_on_failure`**

   The TTL (time to live), in seconds, of a node in the cluster when it stops sending healthcheck pings, maybe because of a failure.
 If the node is not able to send a new healthcheck before the expiration, then new nodes in the cluster will stop attempting to connect to it on startup.
+Should be at least `60`.

 **Default:**